Sixth generation of video game consoles: Rise of online gaming

 Online gaming, which in previous generations had been almost an exclusive domain of PC games, became more prominent in video game consoles during this generation.
 The Dreamcast initiated this change with its built in modem, internet browsing software, and ability to play certain games online.
 The PlayStation 2, Xbox and GameCube also offered online gaming, though their approaches and commitment to it varied greatly.
 The Xbox offered an integrated service called Xbox Live that cost $50 per year and was only compatible with a broadband internet connection.
-Its ability to connect gamers for online multi-player matches was a considerable factor in allowing the Xbox to gain a foothold in the western market, especially in the first-person shooter genre.
+Its ability to connect gamers for online multi-player matches and its ideal experience was a considerable factor in allowing the Xbox to gain a foothold in the western market, especially in the first-person shooter genre.
 The PlayStation 2 left its online gaming service up to each individual game publisher, and though it was free to use, it was not always an ideal experience, especially with games published by small developers.
 The SOCOM series was one of the most popular online competitive games for the PS2.
 The GameCube did not offer online play for any of its first-party titles, with only Sega's Phantasy Star Online series and Homeland making official use of the console's online capabilities.
 In addition, online capability was not out-of-the-box; an adapter was needed to hook the GameCube to the internet.